polybar/polybar/CONTRIBUTING.md

 we want in polybar.

-Issues with any of the following labels are generally safe to start working on, unless someone else has already claimed them:
+Issues with any of the following labels are generally safe to start working on, unless they also have the `needs confirmation` label or someone else has already claimed them:

 * [bug](https://github.com/polybar/polybar/labels/bug)
 * [confirmed](https://github.com/polybar/polybar/labels/confirmed)